← Browse all forms CR-180

 How to serve

-Many counties require service of the petition on the District Attorney's office (PC 1203.4(e); local rules).
+Many counties require service of the petition on the District Attorney's office (PC 1203.4(d), which requires notice to the prosecuting attorney before relief is granted; local rules add the service-of-petition step).
 Use POS-030 if mailing to the DA.
 Service rules vary by county; check the local rules of court.

 Wet signature